hschaefer123/ui5-vitepress/README.md

    - Autoprefixer adding vendor prefixes to CSS rules.
    - cssnano optimizing for production with modern CSS compression.
 - PlantUML creating diagrams from plain text.
+- Deployment
+   - GitHub Pages using actions
+   - BTP using manifest

 ## Installation